sintri/CK3-Conflict-Helper/README.md

 Do you want to make sure you're catching all possible conflicts?<br>
 Do you know what you're doing?<br>
 If you answered yes to all of the above hopefully this tool can make life easier.<br>
+<b>Also make sure you know what you're doing, if you don't you'll be wasting alot of time and making things worse.</b><br>
 ## Outputs
     MyCompPatch - Every detected conflicting file will be placed into this folder along with a descriptor.mod, merge into this to handle basic merge conflicts.
     Mod Folders - Contains files that have conflicts with other mods, grouped by mods